Registration for this Holiday weekend event will open on December 13th.

 - Award Ceremony: 3:30 PM

-The Chess in the Schools Grand Prix System was put in place more than a decade ago to address the rising number of teams interested in participating in regional and national chess events.
-Teams earn funding to go to events such as the National Championships based on attendance and performance at CIS tournaments.
+The Chess in the Schools Grand Prix System was put in place more than a decade ago to address the rising number of CIS teams interested in participating in regional and national chess events.
+Teams earn funding to go to events such as the City Championship and National Championships based on attendance and performance at CIS tournaments.

 |JH/Place||Team||# of Points||# of Events|